Nasturtium: planting, sowing, caring for

 Nasturtium in a nutshell

-• Climbing, trailing or dwarf, annual or perennial, nasturtium is an easy-going and versatile flower that blooms abundantly all summer, even in pots from which it will exuberantly escape
+- Climbing, trailing or dwarf, annual or perennial, the nasturtium is an easy-going and versatile flower that blooms abundantly all summer, even in pots from which it will exuberantly escape

-• This tender plant fears only frost and is most often grown as an annual in our regions, however, there are a few lesser-known perennial species!
+- This frost-sensitive plant fears only frost and is most often grown as an annual in our regions, although there are a few lesser-known perennial species!

-• Its trumpet-shaped flowers and lovely round leaves add a touch of exoticism to borders or any support provided for them
+- Its trumpet-shaped flowers and lovely round leaves add a touch of exoticism to borders or any support provided

 A word from our expert

-With its beautiful round leaves over which proudly emerge flowers in vibrant colours, red, orange, and yellow, it always brings a lot of freshness and cheerfulness.
+With its beautiful round leaves over which proudly emerge flowers in bold colours of red, orange, and yellow, it always brings a lot of freshness and cheerfulness.

-The icing on the cake is that its flowers and leaves are edible and delicious in salads, and its flower buds can be pickled in vinegar like capers!
+The icing on the cake is that its edible flowers and leaves are delicious in salads and its flower buds can be pickled in vinegar like capers!

 Alongside annual climbing nasturtiums like the Greater Nasturtium (Tropaeolum majus) which needs to be reseeded each year, there are perennial nasturtiums unjustly overlooked, such as the Tuberous Nasturtium which is grown like a potato, Tropaeolum ciliatum, a frost-tender nasturtium, and Tropaeolum speciosum, the Elegant Nasturtium, which should be grown in not too cold regions.